 If you’ve already tried my firts version, you know it will.
 If you haven’t given it a try yet, choose either this chocolate custard cake or the zesty one and see what’s the magic.
 I’m sure both will become your ultimate sweet treat on special occasions as it is easy to make these and they look like they are bought from a good pastry shop.

-Magic custard cake with cocoa powder makes this yummy cake.
-It will be your ultimate sweet treat for special occasions.
+One cake batter turns into a 3-layered cake.
+It will be your ultimate chocolate cake for special occasions.

 15 minPrep Time